Aja (entertainer): Personal life

 In December 2021, Aja came out as a transgender woman, and announced the beginning of her transition, explaining in an Instagram post and GoFundMe campaign, "I have lived my life as Non Binary since 2018 and have recently began to identify more with the feminine aspect of my identity.
 Now living my life as a trans woman has brought out worries about different things such as my appearance."
 Aja uses she/her pronouns.

 Aja practices Santeria, and she started doing what she called "sex work" on OnlyFans during the 2020 lockdown.
+She is bisexual.